TestSmells/TestSmellDetector/README.md

             <td>
                 <p>A test setup/fixture method that initializes fields that are not accessed by test methods indicates that the fixture is too generalized.
 A drawback of it being too general is that unnecessary work is being done when a test method is run.</p>
                 <p>Caused By: The test fixture is implemented to support multiple tests, each having unique requirements</p>
-                <p>Detection: A field initialized in the setup() but not accessed in the body of a test method</p>
+                <p>Detection: A field initialized in the setup() method but not accessed in the body of a test method</p>
             </td>
         </tr>
         <tr>
             <td>Mystery Guest</td>
             <td>
                 <p>Use of external resources in test methods will result in stability and performance issues.
-Use mock objects in place of the external resources</p>
+Use mock objects in place of external resources</p>
                 <p>Caused By: Developers not understanding the concept of mock objects or debugging code that was not removed</p>
                 <p>Detection: Test method body contains calls to external resources such as external storage, databases, etc.</p>
             </td>